-Studies show people with chronic pain have lower levels of natural pain killing hormones ( endorphins, enkephalinsand dynorphins ) being released by the brain (pituitary gland and brain stem), normally when a person is in pain rubbing the area of pain reduces pain messages to the brain and activates the release natural pain killing chemicals to reduce discomfort, but there are times when this program is not working correctly.
+Studies show people with chronic pain have lower levels of natural pain killing hormones ( endorphins, enkephalinsand dynorphins) being released by the brain (pituitary gland and brain stem), normally when a person is in pain rubbing the area of pain reduces pain messages to the brain and activates the release natural pain killing chemicals (descending inhibitory pathway) reduce discomfort, but there are times when this program is not working correctly.

-Acupuncture needles placed in sensory nerve pathways in the area of pain not only reduce the pain messages to the brain (gate control) but also stimulate the brain to release endorphins, enkephalins and dynorphins,20 non-opioid neuro-peptides, serotonin,21norepinephrine22 and dopamine23 (part of the descending inhibitory control process) which are biochemicals involved in pain reduction, feelings of well-being also helping with depression, anxiety and insomnia., this process of stimulating the sensory nerve pathways to activate the release of powerful hormones from pituitary gland, brain stem and adrenal gland.
+Acupuncture needles placed in sensory nerve pathways in the area of pain not only reduce the pain messages to the brain via gate controlbut also stimulate the brain to release endorphins, enkephalins and dynorphins,20 non-opioid neuro-peptides, serotonin,21norepinephrine22 and dopamine23 (part of the descending inhibitory control process) which are biochemicals involved in pain reduction, feelings of well-being also helping with depression, anxiety and insomnia.

-Use of pharmaceutical painkillers like NSAIDS and opioids for pain without treating the cause interferes with the production and release of the brains own painkillers through a process called negative feedback cycle, (this occurs with all hormones in the body including using estrogen and testosterone etc.) the effectiveness of the synthetic/natural painkillers become less effective over time and the body may stop or reduce production its own, leading dependency of medication with escalation to stronger more dangerous drugs at higher dosage, more frequently and with less relief.
+Use of pharmaceutical painkillers like NSAIDS and opioids for pain without treating the cause interferes with the production and release of the brains own painkillers through a process called negative feedback cycle (this occurs with all hormones in the body including using estrogen and testosterone etc.).
+Effectiveness of the synthetic/natural painkillers become less effective over time and the body may stop or reduce production its own painkillers, leading dependency of medication with esculation to stronger more dangerous drugs at higher dosage, more frequently and with less relief.

 It is always important to find out the cause of pain which may include damaged sensory nerves not telling your brain to release painkillers or scar tissue from an old injury that has not healed completely, shortening muscles and tendons that cause misaligned joints, pinching nerves and excessive wear and tear.

-Referred pain can be sharp or dull, constant or intermittent, it can restrict movement and cause shooting pain felt in the muscles, joints and skin but it comes from internal dysfunction of organs or glands.
-The body rarely feels pain in the organs but will refer to the body, examples of refferred pain are in left arm from a heart attack, pain in the lower back from menstrual period or pain in the right shoulder joint/scapula/neck from liver and gall bladder dysfunction.
+Referred paincan be sharp or dull, constant or intermittent, it can restrict movement and cause shooting pain felt in the muscles, joints and skin but it comes from internal dysfunction of organs or glands.
+The body rarely feels pain in the organs but will refer to the body, pain are in left arm can come from a heart attack, pain in the lower back can be from menstrual period or pain in the right shoulder joint/scapula/neck from liver and gall bladder dysfunction.

-An evidence based trained acupuncture physician can check the functional reflexes (visceral-somatic reflexes) for muscle guarding which indicate organ distress and then by applying pressure or a small electrical charge into the correct reactive acupuncture points will reduce the muscle guarding, it will also reduce pain or improve range of motion of Musculoskeletal area, by treating the organ or gland it will not only stop the pain but it also improves the organ function/disease.
+A physician can check the functional reflexes (visceral-somatic reflexes)for muscle guarding which may indicate organ distress and then by applying pressure or a small electrical charge into the correct reactive acupuncture points the muscle guarding can be felt to reduce, if the pain is refferred from the organ it will also reduce.
+By treating the organ or gland it will not only stop the pain but it also improves the organ function or treat the disease occurring.